-AC Milan v Sampdoria
+AC Milan go top with win over Sampdoria

 Post update

-Attempt missed.
-Olivier Giroud (AC Milan) with an attempt from the centre of the box misses to the left.
-Assisted by Davide Calabria with a cross.
+Attempt saved.
+Sandro Tonali (AC Milan) left footed shot from the centre of the box is saved in the centre of the goal.

 Post update

-Attempt missed.
-Junior Messias (AC Milan) left footed shot from the right side of the box is close, but misses to the left.
+Attempt saved.
+Ante Rebic (AC Milan) right footed shot from the centre of the box is saved in the centre of the goal.
 Assisted by Sandro Tonali.

 Post update